Secrets of North Vietnam

 Winding through the valley, we reach Bao Lac village for a short rest and lunch, before continuing by vehicle to Cao Bang, where you'll spend the night in a hotel.

-Cao Bang to Ba Be National Park
+Day 6 - Cao Bang to Ba Be National Park

-Cao Bang - Ban Gioc Waterfall - Cao Bang.
+Cao Bang - Ban Gioc Waterfall - Quang Uyen.
 Today is likely to be a highlight of your journey through northern Vietnam, as we visit one of the region’s most extraordinary natural landmarks – Ban Gioc Waterfall.
 The drive from Cao Bang takes around two hours.
 This stunning 300-metre-wide cascade straddles the border between Vietnam and China, set against a backdrop of striking limestone peaks.
 While here, you can relax and soak up the scenery, capture striking photographs, or board a bamboo raft that brings you close enough to the falls to feel the spray on your face – right at the edge of Vietnam, with China just a stone’s throw away.

 Following this, we explore the vast Nguom Ngao Cave, where erosion over thousands of years has sculpted impressive underground formations.